-If you think we missed a mind-blowing route?
-Please feel free to add it to the comments and we will check it out, it may even be added if it’s good enough.
+Think we missed a mind-blowing route?
+Please feel free to add it to the comments and we will check it out, it may even be added to our list!

 As always, we have to remind you to stay safe if you do decide to check out these stunning locations.
 You can check out how to stay safe on your paddleboard here.